NikosAlexandris/rekx/docs/how_to/diagnose.md

 SISin202001020000004231000101MA.nc
 ```

-and inspect them all, in this case scanning only for data variables
+and inspect them all,
+in this case scanning only for data variables in the _current_ directory

 ``` bash
 ❯ rekx inspect . --variable-set data